wzk1015/wordle-solver/README.md

-* `suggestion`: Suggest your next attempt given your previous attempt results
+* Suggest your next attempt given your previous attempt results

   ```python
   from solver import suggestion